skyscrapers/terraform-cloudwatch/README.md

 ## lambda_function

- Creates the alerts for lambda functions.
+ Creates the alerts for Lambda functions.

 ### Available variables